Lord Field?

 1940s

-Lord Leslie Charles Field, shifted the family’s focus from agriculture to property development.
-Within a decade, he had constructed and let over 250 homes in Newhaven—housing 1 in 8 local residents at the time.
+Lord Leslie Charles Field shifted the family’s focus away from agriculture towards property development.
+By the end of the decade, he had built and let over 250 homes in Newhaven—housing around one in eight of the town’s residents at the time.

 1957

-While on military leave, his first-born son (Leslie Robert - my Father) fell in love with Marie Marks, a chambermaid working in one of the family’s hotels.
-Lord Leslie Charles opposed the marriage due to differences in social class, but the court ruled against him.
-Leslie married Marie just 23 days after first meeting and none of the Field family were present at the wedding.
-As a consequece of the marrage, Leslie Robert was disinherited and excluded from the family trust—on the condition that it would only be reinstated if he divorced Marie.
+While on military leave, his eldest son, Leslie Robert (my father), fell in love with Marie Marks, a chambermaid in one of the family’s hotels.
+Lord Leslie Charles opposed the match due to class differences and sought to prevent the marriage, but the court ruled against him.
+The couple married just 23 days after meeting, without any of the Field family present.
+As a consequence, Leslie Robert was disinherited and excluded from the family trust, with the condition it would only be reinstated if he divorced Marie.
 He never did.
 The couple remained devoted to one another and were married for over 60 years.

 1960s